 I also attend seminars and workshops as part of Continuing Professional Development.

-I adhere strictly to the UKCP code of practice and ethical principles.
+I adhere strictly to the BACP code of practice and ethical principles.

 Bath Centre for Psychotherapy and Counselling